 There were quite a few rules, but not enforced harshly.

-With no Internet access on the ward, I figured out how to put my Wednesday Dinner announcement out.
 Problem solving is one way toward mental health.
 I used the phone to call one of my newsletter readers and talk him through the process of putting out the newsletter.
 He checked his email and confirmed, by phone, that the newsletter had come out.
-Then the office staff at the hospital offered to get a print out for me.
+Then the social worker at the hospital offered to get a print out for me from the ward office computers that were off limits to patients.

 Two confirmations that the "work around" worked.